Ceramic vs Marble Tables: Choosing the Best Material for Tables

 Q. Are marble tables high-maintenance than Ceramic?

 Yes, Marble tables are high maintenance and need routine care and sealing.
 They can also become damaged by scratches, chips and cracks due to improper touch-based activities.
-But if marble tables are maintained properly they can last for years
+But if you clean marble tables and maintain them properly they can last for years

 Published on Updated on